 Time to do a quick update of ancillary matters.
 All sorts of misc stuff.

 "The Administration is cutting missions of scientific space exploration and research to pay for space transportation," stated Louis Friedman of The Planetary Society.
 As always, under these guys, science is the big loser.
 Does anybody see a pattern?
-Please feel free to drop by the TPS site and sign the petition.
+Please feel free to drop by the Planetary Society site and sign the petition (or join to show your support.)

 Well, if government can no longer look ahead, at least some private and ad hoc groups are doing so.
 On Saturday and Sunday, January 20 and 21, members of the Center for Responsible Nanotechnology participated in a first-of-its-kind event.
 About a dozen people, representing four countries on three continents, and with training in a variety of disciplines, came together for a scenario creation project via virtual presence.
 They began the process of developing a series of professional-quality models of a world in which exponential general-purpose molecular manufacturing has become a reality.
 I am a member of CRN, though I was unable to participate in this event.
 It sounds like Global Futures Strategist Jamais Cascio and CRN Coordinator Mike Treder did a great job leading these vivid minds in an exercise that I plan to tap for ideas for my latest novel!